ciscoheat/HaxeContracts/README.md

 }
 ```

-(The calls to `requires` and `ensures` are redundant because of the invariant in this simple example, but keeping them to show the syntax.)
+(The call to `ensures` is redundant because of the invariant in this simple example, but keeping it to show the syntax.)

 ## Contract violations